Deadline: Open January 1-June 15, 2026

 Match: None

-Eligible Entities: Media, Art/Creatives, and Nonprofits
+Eligible Entities: Film/Media, Arts/Creatives, and Nonprofits

 Description: This opportunity is for a journalist seeking grant funding for a news story, narrative feature, investigative report, documentary, nonfiction comic or illustrated work, photo essay, podcast, or radio feature.
 Small grants are currently distributed that are not intended to cover the entire cost of these projects.